 How To Turn A Novel Into A Screenplay: 4 Simple Steps

 Novels and screenplays are very different mediums and there is an art to condensing books down to work as movies.
 Below, we’ll cover how to imagine your novel as a three-act film and find the pivotal plot points.
 How to turn your thoughts into action that works on the screen, how to break things down for easy editing, and finally, how to put it all together for a cohesive final product.

-Just follow these four steps, and you’ll be well on your way to transforming your novel into a captivating
+Follow these four steps to transform your novel into a captivating screenplay.

+How To Turn A Novel Into A Screenplay: 4 Simple Steps